Valerian Trifa: Legionnaires' Rebellion and the Bucharest pogrom

 Although hostile to the Guard's new leader, Horia Sima, he became involved in the January 1941 confrontation between Sima's Legionnaires and Ion Antonescu.
 In early 1941, the conflict for power turned into an Iron Guard-led failed rebellion and a pogrom against the Jewish population in Bucharest where over one hundred Jews and Romanians were massacred.

-Known as the Legionnaires' Rebellion, the event was partly motivated by the killing of a German Reich resident and local Abwehr chief, Major Döring — which was probably accomplished with assistance from the British Intelligence Service.
-In this context, Trifa issued several statements which played a part in instigating the riots.
-They were noted for their antisemitic remarks, and included arguments such as "A group of Jews and Jew-lovers are ruling everything".
-In one of his manifestos, Trifa blamed the Jews in general for Döring's assassination, while nominating two politicians associated with Antonescu (Eugen Cristescu and the former Undersecretary of the Interior Alexandru Rioşanu), whom, he alleged, were protectors of the Jews.
-His text, which relied on the assumption that Döring had been killed by Greek agents and formed part of a Legionnaire press campaign, read:
+The event was partly motivated by the killing of a German Reich resident and local Abwehr chief, Major Döring — which was probably accomplished with assistance from the British Intelligence Service.
+Trifa issued several antisemitic statements which played a part in instigating the riots.
+These statements included arguments such as "A group of Jews and Jew-lovers are ruling everything".
+In one of his manifestos, Trifa blamed the Jews for Döring's assassination, while nominating two politicians associated with Antonescu (Eugen Cristescu and the former Undersecretary of the Interior Alexandru Riosanu), whom he accused of protecting Jews.
+His text, he accused that Döring had been assassinated and accused Armand Călinescu, among others, as protecting and defending the assassin, while also calling for the replacement of all "Jew-turned [jidovite] persons inside the government".